 In January 1991 I found the perfect premises and once I had raised enough money to fit it I opened my first bakery in the Market Place, Harleston.
 As a baker my aim then, as it is today, was to provide a variety of quality breads baked fresh daily and a service that is friendly and professional.
 Initially I worked on my own with two wonderful sales staff in Jacky Seaman and Tracy Glover and plenty of help from my friends and soon built up a good reputation.
 Once the business was established I opened a shop in Broad Street in Eye and then three years later I opened another on Market Hill in Diss.
 In 2004 I bought new premises in The Thoroughfare, Harleston and opened a second bakery with a coffee shop and called it TB2.

 A few years later I decided that to grow the business further I would need to work with someone else and we merged with another bakery.
 Unfortunately this wasn't the best decision and in 2010 I bought back my share and the four bakeries and started again on my own, refocusing to ensure the emphasis on quality, fresh bread baked daily was back at the very heart of everything that we do.
 So many bakeries don't bake fresh so it's essential that my customers know we do and they can always be guaranteed the freshest bread and baked goods when they visit us.
-Now in 2015 we have five bakeries and an amazing team of bakers and shop assistants.
+Now in 2015 we have four bakeries and an amazing team of bakers and shop assistants.

 Our policy for The Tudor Bakehouse is 'baked fresh every day', with a range of unique products using quality produce sourced as locally as possible.